-Boys charged with murder after a sandbag thrown from an overpass kills a man
+Boys charged with murder after sandbag from overpass kills man

 (CNN)Authorities in Toledo, Ohio, have charged four boys with murder after a sandbag they allegedly dropped from an interstate overpass killed a passenger in a car.

-Authorities say the three 14-year-olds and a 13-year-old threw sandbags and other objects onto the southbound lanes of Interstate 75 on December 19.
+Authorities say three 14-year-olds and a 13-year-old threw sandbags and other objects onto the southbound lanes of Interstate 75 on December 19.

 One of the bags crashed through the window of a car traveling below, hitting passenger Marquise Byrd on the head.